lovewithtruth/lovewithtruth.github.io/gospel.md

 #### Jesus magnified the law: fulfilling prophecy
 Isaiah 42:21
-The Lord was pleased, for his righteousness' sake, to magnify his law and make it glorious.
+The LORD was pleased, for his righteousness' sake, to magnify his law and make it glorious.

 Matthew 5:17-48